AnssiR66/AlanStdLib/README.md

 The idea is to provide ALAN authors with a clean StdLib distribution, without the AsciiDoc sources, the test suite, repository configurations files, build scripts, etc. — just the material required to use the StdLib in their adventures.

 Exclusion of files and folders from the generated Zip archives is controlled by the `export-ignore` rules defined inside the [`.gitattributes`][.gitattributes] file.

+# Building Instructions

+The repository uses [Rake] to manage the toolchain.
+Rake is a cross platform tool that will only build inexistent or outdate files, tracking assets dependencies.

+To build the entire repository, open a terminal (CMD, Bash, etc.) in any folder inside the repository directory tree and type:

+    rake

+That's all you really need to know to use Rake.
+If you haven't used Rake before, here are some common tips:

+To delete all intermediate generated files:

+    rake clean

+To delete all generated files:

+    rake clobber

+To update only the documentation and its examples:

+    rake docs

+To update only the test suite:

+    rake tests

+To forcefully rebuild the whole toolchain, or a specific task, just add `-B` after the command, e.g.:

+    rake -B
+    rake tests -B
+    rake doc -B

+To list the main tasks available for this repository:

+    rake -T

+For other options, see `rake -h` and consult the official [Rake] documentation.

 # System Requirements